Beware the Pseudo-Intellectual!

 The sexuality and power of intellect is undeniable.
-But whether it is forced memorization or raw knowledge, which is what?
-In reality, it’s not so much the pick up lines or the questions that get us rattled, but rather when that someone begins to lie about books they’ve read or even the one you’re reading for the sole reason to get in your pants.
+But whether it’s intriguing insight or raw knowledge, which is what?
+In reality, it’s not so much the pick up lines or the questions that get us peeved, but rather when that someone begins to lie about books they’ve read or even the one you’re reading for the sole motivation of getting in your pants.

 - If he says he’s read the book you’re reading, get specific.
 If this guy really has read this book, he’ll remember distinct characters or scenarios.